iCharlz/iCharlz/README.md

 ### Hi there 👋
-# Hi, I'm a Full Stack Developer! 👨‍💻
+# I'm a Full Stack Developer! 👨‍💻

 As a versatile software engineer, I thrive on building complete solutions that seamlessly integrate both front-end and back-end components.
 Whether it's crafting elegant user interfaces or optimizing database queries, I'm passionate about creating robust and user-friendly applications.